smileinnovation/imannotate/README.md

 ```

-Sometimes, "gin" doesn't want to rebuild the binary, so restart "api" container to fix:
+Sometimes, _gin_ doesn't want to rebuild the binary, so restart _api_ container to fix:

 ```
 docker-compose restart api